-However, Spotlight comes inbuilt with MacOS and I do really miss it on my Windows laptop.
-But, the problem is Windows works with NTFS and indexing on Apple File System (APFS) is far better.
+But, Spotlight comes inbuilt with MacOS and I really miss the fast file search on my Windows 10 laptop.
+The problem is Windows works with NTFS, and indexing on Apple File System (APFS) is far better.
 So it’s not possible to get a perfect replacement for Spotlight.
-But that doesn’t stop me and in the scout to get Spotlight for Windows 10, I found out some solid alternatives apps.
+But that doesn’t stop me and in the scout to get Spotlight for Windows 10.
+Here are some solid Spotlight alternative apps.

 Spotlight for Windows 10

-Wox is the closest you can come to Spotlight Search on Windows.
-The UI design is minimal and is ideal for the purpose the app is built for.
+Wox is the closest you can come to Spotlight Search on Windows 10.
+The UI is minimal and ideal for app launches and file search.
 By default, the app is triggered when you press Atl+Space.
-A search bar pops up for you to enter the search string and the results appear as a dropdown.
+A Spotlight-like launcher pops up for you to enter the search string and the results appear as a dropdown.

-Wox is an open source application and the forum is quite active in terms of updates and query resolution.
-Somehow, the app lags and loses focus when the mouse is moved outside the search bar.
+Wox is an open-source application and the forum is quite active in terms of updates and query resolution.
+The only problem I found out is the launcher loses focus when the mouse is moved outside the search bar.
 Hence, every time I have to click on the search bar to start typing even though it was present on the screen.
 Additionally, Wox doesn’t remember your search preferences.

 Download Wox (free)

 2. PowerToys Run

 PowerToys Run is a part of Microsoft’s experimental project called PowerToys.
 It consists of some additional tools like Image Resizer, ColorPicker, Keyboard Manager, etc for Windows 10 power users and PowerToys Run is a part of it.
 Now, functioning and design-wise, PowerToys Run is almost similar to Wox because Wox is a major contributor to this project.